 Participated as an owner or manager in the development or operation of a project that has defaulted on a DHCD or other government or private sector loan;

-Consistently failed to provide documentation required by DHCD in connection with other loan applications or the management and operation of other existing projects;
+Consistently failed to provide documentation required by DHCD in connection with other loan applications;

-Been involuntarily removed as a general partner or managing member from any affordable housing project whether or not financed or subsidized by the programs of DHCD;
+Been involuntarily removed as a general partner or managing member or other controlling ownership entity in a developer, owner, or management company for any affordable housing project whether or not financed or subsidized by the programs of DHCD;

 Received a limited denial of participation from the U. S. Department of Housing and Urban Development (HUD);